monadplus/dotfiles/README.md

 Dotfiles
 ========

-The following instructions are only for Arch Linux.
+The following dotfiles were tested on Arch Linux.

+For a basic good on how to install Arc Linux: [here](./arch-linux.md).

 ## Configuration